pondersource/Soap/README.md

 The Web Services Simple Object Access Protocol (SOAP) server is an application server plug-in that receives and sends XML data, and provides XML SOAP interfaces into the Tivoli Management Services components and the monitoring agents.

+## Why do we need WSDL with SOAP?

+-an envelope, which defines the message structure[1] and how to process it -a set of encoding rules for expressing instances of application-defined datatypes -a convention for representing procedure calls and responses
 ## Functions needed for the soap Server

  1) public __construct()